bmorales00/nvim/README.md

 # My Neovim Configuration

-- current nvim config, will be updated as time goes one
+- current nvim config, will be updated as time goes on